We don’t support this browser anymore.

 Our view

 Positive booking momentum has continued into the new year too, as has progress on selling prices.
-That’s also been the case for the Airline segment, with a third of winter seats already sold.
-More than 90% of fuel and currency exposure has already been hedged, meaning there should be little in the way of surprises in the near future.
+That’s also been the case for the Airline segment, with nearly two-thirds of winter seats already sold.
+More than 95% of fuel and currency exposure has already been hedged, meaning there should be little in the way of surprises in the near future.

 In some ways, having a wide package holiday business makes it more defensive - there's more to offer and plenty of cross-selling opportunities.
-But the drains on cash when you have planes, huge hotels and even cruise ships to fill are enormous, so occupancy rates remaining high across the business comes as welcome news.
-We’re especially pleased with progress in the cruise business, which has massively helped profits.
+But the drains on cash when you have planes, huge hotels and even cruise ships to fill are enormous, so occupancy rates creeping higher across the business comes as welcome news.

 Debt levels have been a concern in the past, but the group has done a good job of getting them under control.
-Net debt as a proportion of cash profits is importantly moving into much more attractive territory.
+Net debt as a proportion of cash profits is now at a level we’re comfortable with.
 Continued movement on this front will be key to any potential return of dividends, which are never guaranteed.
 Bear in mind now that the shares are no longer listed in London, any dividend income may now be subject to withholding tax.

-The valuation sits towards the bottom of the peer group, which we view as undemanding if the expected improvements in profitability are to be taken at face value.
+The valuation sits well below its long-run average, which we view as undemanding if the expected improvements in profitability are to be taken at face value.
 Its diverse offering and low valuation offer both upside potential and some downside protection, making it one of our preferred names in the sector.
 But the cyclical nature of the industry, as well as the sensitivity of demand to macro-events, means there are likely to be more ups and downs ahead.

 The author holds shares in TUI.